 You’re probably already aware that product images help improve conversion rates, but did you know that you can also optimize them for search engines?

 Start by using descriptive image file names and Alt tags that incorporate your keywords.
 For example, skinny-blue-jeans.png is a much more descriptive file name than product2234.png.

 The alt text is just the alternative text that browsers use if they can’t render the image.
 Again, a keyword-rich description helps both search engines and humans.

 And finally, make sure your image file sizes aren’t so large that they take a long time to load.
 This will slow down your page speed, causing potential customers to bounce and search engines to lower your ranking.

 A video increases consumers’ understanding of your product offering by 74%.
 That’s impressive but, even better, these videos actually drive 12% of the viewers to buy the product!

 Product videos aren’t just great for conversion rates, they also allow you to differentiate yourself in search results.
-You know that huge video sharing site, Youtube?
-Yeah, Google owns that site.
+You know that colossal video sharing site, Youtube?
+Google owns that site.

 After it’s up on Youtube, make sure you embed it on your site and allow others to embed it too.
-As more people embed your video, it will get ranked higher in Google.
+The more interested viewers embed your video, the higher your ranking will be in Google.

-Remember, you won’t immediately start ranking on the front page of Google.
-This takes time, but eventually your store will start to surface for certain keywords and you’ll slowly beat out your copy-cat competitors.
-And if you’ve already done everything in this post, check out Part Two for some advanced, black belt stuff.
+Remember, you won’t immediately start ranking on the front page of Google–this takes time.
+Eventually, your store will begin to rank for specific keywords, and you’ll slowly beat out your copy-cat competitors.
+And if you’ve already done everything in this post, check out Part Two for some advanced techniques.